Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 A removable dustbin slides into the rear edge of the robot.
 This 500-milliliter container is fitted with a HEPA, foam, and a mesh filter.

-The Amarey A980 is suitable for hard surfaces and low pile carpet.
+The Amarey A980 is suitable for hard surfaces and low pile carpets.
 Cleaning modes consist of automatic, spot, and edge cleaning.

 - Manufacturer: Amarey